Click the links below to view information about activities for this park.

 Education and Events: Rangers hold regularly scheduled educational and interpretive programs about Jordan Lake State Recreation Area.
 Search our database of park events that are free and open to the public.

 Rangers also hold special programs for groups and classes.
-To arrange an exploration of Jordan Lake State Recreation Area for your group or class, group leaders should complete a program application and submit it to the park office as early as possible.
-Please try to schedule interpretive programs at least two weeks in advance.
-Use the Forms link on the left side of this page to download the group program application and information about educational programs.
-Contact the park office for further information.
+To arrange an exploration of Jordan Lake State Recreation Area for your group or class, contact the park office for further information.

 A movie clip of a ranger giving an educational program is available from the Sights and Sounds link on the Park Menu to the left.